-Statement Description Tags print-time logging prini une Specifies the time format for log mes- sages. logging protocols Specifies the allowed versions of the TLS protocol. security provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). transfer publish-safety Increases the amount of time be- tween when keys are published and when they become active, to allow for unforeseen events. dnssec purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be re- moved from disk. dnssec qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. query qps-scale Tightens defenses during DNS at- tacks by scaling back the ratio of the current query-per-second rate. query query-source Controls the IPv4 address from which queries are issued. query query-source-vб Controls the IPv6 address from which queries are issued. query querylog Specifies whether query logging should be active when named first starts. logging, server continues on next nage
+Statement Description Tags print-time Specifies the time format for log mes- sages. logging protocols Specifies the allowed versions of the TLS protocol. security provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). transfer publish-safety Increases the amount of time be- tween when keys are published and when they become active, to allow for unforeseen events. dnssec purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be re- moved from disk. dnssec qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. query qps-scale Tightens defenses during DNS at- tacks by scaling back the ratio of the current query-per-second rate. query query-source Controls the IPv4 address from which queries are issued. query query-source-vб Controls the IPv6 address from which queries are issued. query querylog Specifies whether query logging should be active when named first starts. server, logging ancontinues on next name